MintMCP

 • MintMCP reduces procurement and security-review drag by shipping with audited controls and strong governance patterns

-MintMCP Gateway provides a SOC 2 Type II audited platform (Type II report) for enterprise MCP deployment.
-For platform engineering teams in regulated industries—healthcare, finance, government—this certification eliminates months of procurement friction.
+MintMCP Gateway provides a SOC 2 Type II audited platform for enterprise MCP deployment.
+For platform engineering teams in regulated industries, this can reduce procurement friction by giving security teams audited controls to review.

 What Makes MintMCP Different

-MintMCP's one-click deployment transforms local STDIO-based MCP servers into production services with automatic OAuth wrapping, eliminating weeks of infrastructure configuration.
-The platform's Virtual MCP servers expose only the minimum required tools per role, enforcing least-privilege access without complex policy management.
+MintMCP's one-click deployment transforms local STDIO-based MCP servers into production services with OAuth brokering for stdio and hosted MCP servers, reducing infrastructure configuration work.
+The platform's Virtual MCP Bundles expose curated tool sets per role or use case, enforcing least-privilege access with SCIM-driven membership and tool-level policy.

 Key Capabilities

-• SOC 2 Type II audit (Type II report) to support enterprise procurement
+• SOC 2 Type II audited controls to support enterprise procurement

 • Pre-built enterprise connectors for Snowflake, Elasticsearch, and Gmail